legluondunet/MyLittleLutrisScripts/Indiana Jones and the Fate of Atlantis/README.md

-# Indiana Jones and the Fate of Atlantis - G O G Talkie MULTI5 version
+# Indiana Jones and the Fate of Atlantis - CD Talkie MULTI5
 ### Description:
-Play "Indiana Jones and the Fate of Atlantis" provided by GOG on Linux!
+Play "Indiana Jones and the Fate of Atlantis" CD Talkie edition on Linux!
 ### Technical notes:
-- This script installer is ONLY compatible with game setup file for Windows, provided by GOG, in English language.
-If you use others files, you will not obtain a "Talkie" version or the game will just not launch
-- Multilingual: you could choose your preferred subtitles language during install between English, French, Italian, Spanish and German.
+- This Lutris script installer will install English game version with multilingual patch: you could choose your preferred subtitles language during install between English, French, Italian, Spanish and German.
 The voices will still stay in English
 ### Credits:
 - Translations:
 (FR) https://www.planete-aventure.net/forums/viewtopic.php?f=50&t=6551